-How to Create Greeting Cards With Original Paintings
+How to Create DIY Greeting Cards With Original Paintings

 I like to create my cards using purchased blank cards as support.
 Other people make the whole card from scratch, and that's definitely a good option too.
 Store-bought blank cards are very convenient because they come with matching envelopes and look professional.
 They came in different sizes and colors, so pick whichever variety suits you.

-For this project I used 5' x 7' white cards, which have the extra bonus of being an easily framable size.
+For this project, I used 5' x 7' white cards, which have the advantage of being an easily framable size.
 Since these cards are made from original paintings, many recipients choose to frame them and hang them as decor after enjoying the message inside.

-Colored paper of your choice for background/mat (optional).
+- Colored paper of your choice for the background/mat (optional)

-- Create small paintings or use old paintings to make cards.
+- Create small paintings on paper or canvas or select old paintings to use on the cards.

 - Create interesting edges for your painting by tearing the paper with your hands or using pattern scissors.

-- Glue the small painting on the background paper, creating a mat effect.
+- Glue the small painting on the background paper to create a mat effect.

 - Glue the matted painting on the front of the blank card.